Learning Multimodal Attention for Manipulating Deformable Objects with Changing States: Discussion

-We conducted principal component analysis (PCA) on the sequential Cs internal value in MTRNN while conducting the evaluation experiment, as shown in~\cref{f:PCA}.
-There are seven nodes in the Cs node, but with PCA, we can analyze the information represented in Cs with 3 dimensions. ~\cref{f:PCA} shows two samples for each heat power and ingredient; the left figure shows the sequence until 520 steps, which is the timing only when heating with 190 ${}^\circ$C finish cooking, and the right figure shows until 640 steps, which is the timing of most of trials with heating with 190 ${}^\circ$C also finish cooking.
-In both figures, all sequential plots transition from minus to plus in the PC1 axis, which can explain the egg status, from raw to hard.
-In other words, the PC1 axis represents egg status.
-On the left, with 190 ${}^\circ$C, all the flow has reached the plus side; however, with 180 ${}^\circ$C trials, all of them have not moved from the minus side, since at the 520th step, only eggs heated with 190 ${}^\circ$C can harden.
-In conclusion, we can assume that the Cs node represents egg status and provides the complete time of stirring, which enable robot to complete the cooking task.
+We conducted principal component analysis (PCA) on the sequential internal value of Cs ($u_{\rm {Cs}}[t]$) in the MTRNN while conducting the evaluation experiment.
+There are seven nodes in the Cs node, but with PCA, we can analyze the information represented in Cs with two dimensions.
+Fig.~\ref{f:PCA} shows two samples for each heat power and ingredient; figure (a) shows the sequence until the 520th step, which is the timing only when heating with 190${}^\circ$C finishes cooking, and (b) shows until the 640th step, which is the timing of most trials with heating with 180${}^\circ$C also finishes cooking.
+In (a), with 190${}^\circ$C, all the flow has reached the plus side; however, with 180${}^\circ$C trials, all the flow has not moved from the minus side.
+On the other hand, in (b), almost all the flow has reached the minus side.
+Therefore, the transition from minus to plus in the PC1 axis explains the egg status, from raw to hard.
+In conclusion, the Cs node represents the egg status and provides the complete stirring time, enabling the robot to complete the cooking task.